Are you scared of giving birth for the first time? Or, for the 10th?

 There’s really no set amount of centimeters you would be for your nurse to tell you it’s too late.

-It’s going to stink in the moment, especially if you had your heart set on DRUGS.
-Sometimes babies make their own plans, and they like to catapult into the world! 😊
+It’s going to stink in the moment, especially if you had planned for an epidural birth.
+Sometimes babies make their own plans, and they like to catapult into the world! ?

 Tiny hole, big baby.
 You may think the laws of physics do not apply here.